rsova/web/partlink-rtpk/README.md

 -----------------------------

-#### Find suppliers for part using NIIN.
+#### Find suppliers for individual part using NIIN.
 #### Estimate delivery to customer destination using USPS web service.
 -----------------------------

-* Find suppliers for individual part using NIIN.
+* Discover Relationsips between NIINs and Suppliers.
 * Find suppliers for list of parts presented as an Assemblage, with idividual shipping advice to zip code.
 * JSON response to Webservice, with data organized in comprehensive tree structure.
 * Desctop and Mobile client as an example of tracking specific Assemblages.
 Webkit browsers supported (Chrome, Safari, IE-10)